 Good documentation is essential for specialized Linux distributions like Kali.
 Thankfully, the developers know this and provide some excellent resources that contain detailed information about the essential topics.
-We really liked the way these resources are created and can say confidently that it’ll help you learn Kali much faster.
+We really liked how these resources are created and can confidently say that it’ll help you learn Kali much faster.

 Additionally, there are a plethora of video tutorials as well as Kali cookbooks from reputed publications that teach many complex features of Kali.
-If you’re a seasoned security professional looking for mastering advanced Kali functionalities, you can easily do so by consulting some of these resources.
+If you’re a seasoned security professional looking to master advanced Kali functionalities, you can easily do so by consulting some of these resources.